Last updated on August 5th, 2023 at 09:30 pm

 TIN means Tax Identification Number.
 It’s a unique digit number that’s associated with every earner in Nigeria.

-Typically, every Nigeria who has Bank Verification Number (BVN) and the National Identity Number (NIN) has TIN, very easy and simple, unfortunately, some Nigerians don’t know that they already have TIN.
+Typically, every Nigeria that has Bank Verification Number (BVN) and the National Identity Number (NIN) has TIN, very easy and simple, unfortunately, some Nigerians don’t know that they already have TIN.

 - TIN is free